ricky2001/SP_2023_loyaltychat0.3/README.md

   ```sh
   npm run dev
   ```
 You can use this command(npm run dev) in both frontend and backend.

+You can use this username `test1@gmail.com`, `test2@gmail.com` and password `12345678` for use our web app.

 If you want to see the database, you can see on firebase.

 [![Firebase][Firebase]][Firebase-url] (click this to go see our firebase)